Causal Learning via Manifold Regularization: Methods

 The right hand side exists since the integrand is continuous on a compact set and thus bounded.
-This can be contrasted with the kernel embedding that was proposed for supervised causal discovery in \cite{lopez2015}.
+This can be contrasted with the kernel embedding that was proposed for supervised causal learning in \cite{lopez2015}.

 \begin{proposition} $d_{\mathcal{P}}$ is a metric on $\mathcal{P}$. \end{proposition}